 Social enterprises are businesses that trade and generate profit to solve social problems, improve communities, support disadvantaged people, provide access to employment and training, or help the environment.

 IndigiGrow has taken it upon itself to help revitalise the critically endangered Eastern Suburbs Banksia Scrub (ESBS), it is one of their specialisations.

-There are more than 60 plant specifies that make up the ESBS.
-IndigiGrow has approx. 20 in their nursery, which they hope will kick start the recovery of this important group of native plants.
+There are over 60 core plant species that make up the ESBS.
+IndigiGrow has up to 40 growing in their nursery, which they hope will kick start the recovery of this important group of native plants.

-Our partnership demonstrates the outcomes that two local Aboriginal owned organisations can create when working together to support our communities.
+Our partnership demonstrates the impact that two local Aboriginal owned organisations can create when working together to support our communities.

 Please support this spectacular social enterprise!
-Get down to La Perouse Public School when you next get the opportunity and purchase some native plants.
+Get down to La Perouse Public School when you next get the opportunity and have a yarn with the team, or visit their online store and purchase some native plants.